2015 Local Placement Exams

 It is not possible to schedule alternative times for Placement Exam administration, and it is not possible to arrange early access to student housing for Placement Exam purposes.

-For information on what exams are available in the testing center, please visit the 2014 Placement Exam Schedule page.
+For information on what exams are available in the testing center, please visit the 2015 Placement Exam Schedule page.

-Monday, September 8: 9:00 am - 4:00 pm, Collis Center
+- Tuesday, Sept.
+8: 9:00 am - 4:00 pm, Collis Center

-Tuesday, September 9: 9:00 am - 5:00 pm, Filene Auditorium, Moore Hall
+- Wednesday, Sept.
+9: 9:00 am - 5:00 pm, Filene Auditorium, Moore Hall

-For specific Placement Exam questions, email the department contact directly; for a list of contacts, please visit the 2014 Specific Placement Exam Information page.
+- For specific Placement Exam questions, email the department contact directly; for a list of contacts, please visit the Specific Placement Exam Information page.

-If you're on campus, stop by an exam center during the hours listed above.
+- If you're on campus, stop by an exam center during the hours listed above.

-Accommodations for Exam takers with disabilities: Requests for accommodations in taking local Placement Exams, such as extended time, should be coordinated through Student Accessibility Services well in advance of the exams: (603) 646-9900.
+Accommodations for Placement Exam takers with disabilities: Requests for accommodations in taking local Placement Exams, such as extended time, should be coordinated through Student Accessibility Services well in advance of the exams: (603) 646-9900.